 Currently, Dr. Jerry Workman heads the postdoctoral training program at the Stowers Institute.
 He serves as a contact and resource for postdoctoral researchers in addition to the principal investigators.
 A dedicated mentor, Dr. Workman has trained several generations of postdoctoral researchers, many of whom have gone on and established successful research careers of their own.

 Choosing the right lab is just as important as choosing the right research project.
 To help postdoctoral researchers find the best environment for their specific goals the Stowers Institute created a centralized recruitment program.
 Candidates interested in taking advantage of the centralized Recruitment Program are offered the opportunity to meet with several Stowers investigators and postdocs in their respective labs during the interview process.
 Once they start talking, investigators and postdoctoral candidates with different scientific interests quite often discover common ground leading to exciting new ideas and research directions.

-In consultation with their primary postdoctoral advisor, postdoctoral researchers are offered the opportunity to choose a second Stowers principal investigator to serve as a co-mentor to provide additional scientific and career advice and professional support.
+In consultation with their primary postdoctoral advisor, postdoctoral researchers are asked to select 2-3 additional Stowers investigators to serve as mentors to provide additional scientific and career advice and professional support.

 - Young Investigator Research Symposium

 Held annually at the Stowers Institute, this event provides postdocs with the opportunity to host leading international scientists and present their own research.